Kate Beckinsale’s Trainer Dishes On How She Maintains Her Sexy Figure

 As the Inquisitr reported earlier today, Kate Beckinsale turned heads at last night’s ESPY Awards, showing off her fit figure in a beautiful alternative black gown.
 The ensemble perfectly showed off the actress’ long and lean legs with a solid black shorts romper and floor-length mesh overlay and a thigh-high split.

 And since Beckinsale had so many people talking about her amazing body at the awards show yesterday evening, her fitness trainer is sharing her workout secrets with fans so they too can achieve great results just like Beckinsale.
-Trainer Gunnar Peterson recently told US Magazine that Kate works hard for her supersculpted legs and arms.
+Trainer Gunnar Peterson recently told Us Weekly that Kate works hard for her supersculpted legs and arms.

 “When she’s in town, she’s five to six days a week and she’s no joke.
 I mean, she’s definitely a do-your-own sets, do-your-own stunts kind of girl.
 She gets through it.
 She can do it with a poker face.
 But she is working.”